evanch98/calculator_flutter/README.md

 # calculator_flutter

 Start date: 4<sup>th</sup> November 2022<br>
-Although the application is built with Flutter.
+The application is built with Flutter for android and iOS devices.

 ## Goals
 - To showcase my knowledge of Flutter and Dart.